This post may contain affiliate links. Please read our disclosure policy.

 This is an overview, and full ingredients & instructions are in the recipe card below.

-- Preheat the oven to 400F.
+• Preheat the oven.
 Halve the squash and remove the seeds and stringy fibers.
 Carefully peel it, and cut it up into roughly the same size cubes.

-- Roast for 20-25 minutes, tossing halfway through, or until soft and golden.
+• Roast, tossing halfway through, until soft and golden.
 Pierce with a knife to check if done.
 Enjoy right away.

 Substitutions and variations